 Well-sourced bird feeds – such as niger and sunflower seeds – are a nutritious meal for our feathered friends and assist in keeping them happy and healthy all year round.
 Providing a wide and varied choice of seeds and bird pellets will surely attract a myriad of species, as different types of birds favour specific foods.

 As the colder months approach, non-migratory birds are on the lookout for nourishment and you can provide them with this in the form of fat balls and suet blocks.
 Explore the full collection of bird food at Gardeners Dream to find options to suit all species.

 Why are there no birds in my garden?

 If you find that you are still struggling to attract birds, this could be due to the placement of objects in your garden or the layout itself.
-Cat-proofing allows birds security and also reduces the amount of unwanted feline visitors, if you are trying to protect your flowerbeds.
+Cat-proofing allows bird security and also reduces the number of unwanted feline visitors if you are trying to protect your flowerbeds.
 Birds are very particular about where they prefer to feed and nest.
 Experiment by moving feeders and nest boxes to different locations so that birds have a choice in where they can eat and rest; it could be as simple as that!